uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 We need to find ways to work together, to support one another on these difficult topics.[^268]

 In 1977, the _Report of the Mackenzie Valley Pipeline Inquiry_ recommended that a proposed natural gas pipeline down the Mackenzie Valley in the Northwest Territories not be built before Aboriginal land claims in the region were resolved and environmental concerns were addressed.
-Justice Thomas Berger, who led the inquiry, identified the potentially<!--x-->
-devastating consequences that building a pipeline through the North would have for Dene and Inuvialuit peoples and for the fragile ecosystems.
+Justice Thomas Berger, who led the inquiry, identified the potentially <!-- page 356 -->devastating consequences that building a pipeline through the North would have for Dene and Inuvialuit peoples and for the fragile ecosystems.
 His observations, made almost forty years ago, foreshadow similar controversies and conflicts over proposed pipelines still occurring in various regions of Canada as the TRC has prepared this final report.[^269]

 The political and legal landscape has shifted significantly since Justice Berger issued his report in 1977.